 - And more.

-With QBE, you can choose to cover your rental property only, it’s contents only, or both.
+With QBE, you can choose to cover your rental property only, your contents only, or both.

-Our Landlord Insurance policy meets the key needs of landlords by covering the cost of repairs, replacements and loss of rent due to events such as:
+Our Landlord Insurance policy provides cover for the cost of repairs and replacements due to events such as:

 - Accidental damage cover caused by you, your tenant or paying guests

 - Vandalism, malicious acts or theft by tenants or paying guests